JWicquart/monitoring_workflow/README.md

 The `01_raw` folder includes five folders corresponding to the data shared by five different data contributors.
 Each of them represent a particular situation:

-* `data_contributor_1`: One *.xlsx* file containing two sheets, the first one with the main data and the second one with the substrate codes.
+* :page_facing_up: `data_contributor_1`: One *.xlsx* file containing two sheets, the first one with the main data and the second one with the substrate codes.
-* `data_contributor_2`: One *.xlsx* file containing two sheets, the first one with the main data in wide format and the second one with site coordinates.
+* :page_facing_up: `data_contributor_2`: One *.xlsx* file containing two sheets, the first one with the main data in wide format and the second one with site coordinates.
-* `data_contributor_3`: One *.xlsx* file containing three sheets with same columns names corresponding to three different sites.
+* :page_facing_up: `data_contributor_3`: One *.xlsx* file containing three sheets with same columns names corresponding to three different sites.
-* `data_contributor_4`: Three *.csv* files where the two first files contains data for the same site but for two different years, and the third file contains substrate codes.
+* :page_facing_up: `data_contributor_4`: Three *.csv* files where the two first files contains data for the same site but for two different years, and the third file contains substrate codes.
-* `data_contributor_5`: Three *.xlsx* files where the two first files contains data in wide format with different columns names, and the third file contains site coordinates.
+* :page_facing_up: `data_contributor_5`: Three *.xlsx* files where the two first files contains data in wide format with different columns names, and the third file contains site coordinates.

 ### 2.4 Variables selected